ABOUT ME

 Writer Girl

-The plan I came up with was to take classes from big-name agents and best-selling authors and write full-time.
+My plan was to take classes from big-name agents and best-selling authors and write full-time.
 I figured it would take me three years to become a New York Times best-selling author.
 It was a risk, but I felt that if I couldn’t make it in three years, I’d be a loser who couldn’t write and just go back to work.

-But that first plan didn’t work out quite like I envisioned.
+But that plan didn’t work out on the timeline I envisioned.
 I’d started out attending classes with big-name agents, and the big-name agent that looked at my first novel told me it was crap (“I don’t buy the premise.”).
 I wrote another novel and went back to the same guy a year later and he said it was marginally better (“At least you’re trying to entertain me.”) but still crap.
 I realized I wasn’t ready for agents, I needed to learn from bestselling authors.
-I took every class I could find being taught by best-selling / professional writers and gradually learned what I needed to know and wrote and wrote and wrote.
+I took every class I could find being taught by best-selling / professional writers.
 The pros all laughed at my 3-year plan.
 It’s a 10-year slog, they told me; at least ten thousand hours and a million words.
 With my plan in shambles, I was undeterred; I kept on writing.

 I got better.

-I sold the very first short story I ever wrote, Love in the Time of Dust and Venom, in a Lincoln City, Oregon writer’s workshop in 2013.
+I sold the very first short story I ever wrote on spec, Love in the Time of Dust and Venom, in a Lincoln City, Oregon writer’s workshop in 2013.
 Since then, that story has been re-published multiple times (and yes, I get a check each time it gets published).
 A year later, at a writer’s workshop in Utah, best-selling author David Farland (Dave Wolverton) told me I had the chops to be a “named” author, and not to give up.
 A year after that, I won the 2015 Writers of the Future Golden Pen award and some of my other short stories started selling.
 I was making finalist for other writing awards.
 I could almost feel the universe turning towards me.
 I got requests for partials and then second requests for full novels from good agents, but then never heard from them again.
-I couldn’t figure out what the problem was.
-Eventually, I self-published my back list of novels, and (to my surprise) they sold.
+After years of “no” from traditional publishing, I self-published my back list of novels, and (to my surprise) they sold.
 They sold well enough that my earnings on Legacy Soul qualified me for full membership in Science Fiction & Fantasy Writers Association (SFWA), a worldwide organization for professional writers.

-But after eight years of writing full-time, my earnings from writing were not enough to support me full-time.
+I was making money, but my earnings and royalties were not enough to support me full-time.
 That initial three-year plan had been made in ignorance.
 I now believed I could do this writing thing, and I was closer to the goal, but not there.
 I sold my house in Idaho and just about everything I owned and moved back to Oregon.
 By 2017, I was out of money, looking at shrubbery as potential future living spaces.
 My creativity dried up.
 My parents’ warnings came back to haunt me: you can’t make a living through art.
 My confidence hit rock bottom.
 I would have to get a ‘real’ job again.

 Today, the day job is with a local government agency, where I provide tech support for their real time operating systems.
 Meanwhile, the creativity has returned.
 I’m developing new projects that will not be announced until sometime in 2025.